Planetary Atmospheres Group

 From November 2018 until May 2020, I was the Project Manager and the Instrument Scientist of a new instrument, VenSpec-H, which will fly onboard EnVision.
 The objectives of the mission is to gain insights in Venus' activity, from the surface to the upper atmosphere.
 To this aim, we proposed an infrared instrument, working in nadir from 1 to 2.5 microns.
 I established the scientific requirements and iterate with industry and ESA to design an instrument capable of measuring variations of molecular abundances in the Venusian atmosphere.

 From May 2020 until February 2022, I held a research position shared between the Université catholique de Louvain and BIRA-IASB, in the frame of the RT-MOLEXO project aiming at designing laboratory set-ups for planetary applications.
 This project continues as since March 2022, I joined the staff of BIRA-IASB as Instrument Scientist of VenSpec-H and now co-lead of the RT-MOLEXO project.
+In 2024, I became the Instrument Lead Scientist of VenSpec-H.

 Since September 2023, I lead the Planetary Atmospheres Group at BIRA-IASB.